Iskriyana/nlp-product-sentiment-classification/README.md

 * The main metric was the F1-score due to the imbalanced nature of the data set.

 #### Text Part (NLP)
-* The bag-of-words with both l2 regularisation and dropout turned out to be the best model when it comes to F1 62% on the test data.
+* The bag-of-words with dropout turned out to be the best model.
+It achieved 64% F1 score on the test data.
 * My expectations were that a model with pre-trained embeddings in combination with an LSTM or Conv1D will outperform the rest.
 * My reasoning was that the pre-trained embeddings will enforce the generalisation while an LSTM or Conv1D will help capture the text sequence.
 * However, it turned out: